-Get superior contaminant removal with less loss of good fiber.
-Very small material is efficiently removed, including non-ferrous metals, plastics, and other contaminants, by using the Acrowood Air Density Separator.
+Get superior contaminant removal with reduced loss of acceptable fiber.
+Small contaminants are efficiently removed, including, including non-ferrous metals, plastics, and other contaminants, by using the Acrowood Air Density Separator (ADS).

 Air Density Separator Features

 Effective removal of high density contaminants from a variety of woody or biomass materials

 Excellent control over contaminant removal with adjustable air velocity and separation zone depth

 Control system automatically compensates for changing flow rates and operating conditions

 Years of operating experience in a variety of applications including pulp and paper woodyards, particleboard, urban wood waste, as well as other applications